Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Introduction

-To address the above issue, we introduce the notion of \emph{families of topological adelic curves}.
-Let us present the general idea.
-In the above example, the product formula does not hold.
-In the context of Diophantine geometry, the product formula is the ingredient that allows to define height functions relative to a metrised line bundle.
-The analogue of this construction in Nevanlinna theory is the first main theorem.
-The latter results from the fact that the defect in the product formula for the collection of topological adelic curves $(S_R)_{R>0}$ is a bounded function of $R$ (in fact constant in the present case).
-Starting from this observation, we can define the (compatible) families of topological adelic curves and define an (asymptotic) notion of properness for these families. \S \ref{sec:families_topological_adelic_curves}).
+where $c(f,0)$ denotes the first non-zero coefficient in the Laurent series expansion of $f$ in $0$.
+In the context of Diophantine geometry, the product formula is the ingredient that allows us to define height functions relative to a metrised line bundle.
+The analogue of this construction in Nevanlinna theory is the so-called First Main Theorem (Theorem \ref{th:Nevanlinna_first_main_theorem}).
+The latter results from the fact that the defect in the product formula for the collection of topological adelic curves $(S_{R})_{R>0}$ is a bounded function of $R$ (in fact, constant in the present case).
+Since the height functions that we consider are typically divergent as $R\to+\infty$, we can quotient $\prod_{\cU}\bR$ by an equivalence relation $\sim$ to force the product formula.
+Another advantage is that the total order on $\prod_{\cU}\bR$ restricts to $\prod_{\cU}\bR/\sim$.

+Using the two above paragraphs, we introduce the notion of \emph{families of topological adelic curves} (\S \ref{sub:family_tac}).
+This includes the above discussion and also gives a natural framework to formulate Diophantine approximation over topological adelic curves.

 We conclude the first part by studying algebraic coverings of topological adelic curves (\S \ref{sec:algebraic_covering_tac}), namely the extension of topological adelic structures w.r.t. algebraic extensions of the base field.
 More precisely, we have the following result (which is a variant of Proposition 1.9 in \cite{GVF24}).